premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-59. What happens when an exception is thrown by the main method?
+59. What happens when an exception is thrown by the main method?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)